PLAZMAMA/plazmama.github.io/ConfigNotes.md

 [#](#) Things to Change About My Current Neovim Config
 - [ ] Upgrade lazy.nvim
 - [ ] Find the generic forumla for the lualine marked files centering algorithm.
-- [ ] move lsp configuration from mason file to lsp-config file.
 - [ ] Remove "--Insert--" from the command window column because its already in the statusline.
 - [ ] Add the following python snippet to friendly snippets `"intr", "interact(local=locals())"`.
 - [ ] Add mini.files plugin.